RobJacobson/ws-dottie/misc/documentation-update/comment-refactoring.md

   - Only include value examples when:
     - They clarify unusual behavior or code mapping.
   - Use a single example if needed; avoid long “E.g. this, that, and that” lists.

+#### 6.4 Common field description patterns

+To maximize consistency, use these patterns by default and only deviate when necessary:

+- **IDs**
+  - Pattern: `"Numeric ID of the <entity>."`
+  - Examples:
+    - `VesselID`: “Numeric ID of the vessel.”
+    - `DepartingTerminalID`: “Numeric ID of the departing terminal.”

+- **Names / labels**
+  - Pattern: `"Display name of the <entity>."`
+  - Examples:
+    - `VesselName`: “Display name of the vessel.”
+    - `DepartingTerminalName`: “Display name of the departing terminal.”

+- **Timestamps / datetimes**
+  - Pattern: `"UTC datetime when <event> occurs/occurred."`
+  - Examples:
+    - `TimeStamp`: “UTC datetime when this record was last updated.”
+    - `LeftDock`: “UTC datetime when the vessel last departed its origin terminal.”

+- **Booleans**
+  - Pattern: `"True if <condition>, otherwise false."`
+  - Examples:
+    - `AtDock`: “True if the vessel is currently docked at a terminal; otherwise false.”
+    - `InService`: “True if the vessel is currently in service; otherwise false.”

+- **Numeric measurements with units**
+  - Pattern: `"<Quantity> in <unit>."`
+  - Examples:
+    - `Speed`: “Vessel speed over ground in knots.”
+    - `Height`: “Bridge clearance height in feet.”

+- **Enum-like codes**
+  - Pattern: `"Code indicating <meaning>: X = ..., Y = ..."`
+  - Examples:
+    - `ManagedBy`: “Code indicating management owner: 1 = WSF, 2 = KCM.”
+    - `StatusCode`: “Code indicating alert status: 0 = normal, 1 = warning, 2 = critical.”

+These patterns should be applied wherever they make sense; when a field has unusual behavior, start from the closest pattern and add just enough detail to capture the nuance.

 ---